Camila-Pletscher/Coder-react/Desafios/des-app/README.md

 The information of all the services are stored in **firebase**.

 In firebase there is a services collection that has the information of the **services**.
 Another collection with the purchase orders that come from the app, called **orders**.
 And another called **banners** with the information of each category.

+## localStorage
+The cart is saved in the **localStorage** so that when opening and closing the page the products are not lost.

+## Images host
+The images were uploaded to https://postimages.org/

+## Context
+The functions used throughout the app were developed in the **context**.

+## Dependencies used

+- EmailJS
+- Bootstrap
+- Firebase
+- Materialize-css
+- React-bootstrap
+- React-dom
+- React-router-dom
+- Sweetalert2